 There are a couple of hurdles, however.
-Its main rival, the PS4 Pro, is also pitched as an ideal companion to a 4K TV yet significantly cheaper.
+Its main rival, the PS4 Pro, is also pitched as an ideal companion to a 4K TV, yet significantly cheaper.
 And then there is the Xbox One S at less than half the price (minus the resolution fidelity, though).

 Design and connections

-Even though Xbox's flagship console has far greater processing power than the Xbox One S, in both CPU and GPU, and will technically generate more heat, it is in a smaller box than its predecessor.
+Even though Xbox's flagship console has far greater processing power than the Xbox One S, in both CPU and GPU terms, and will technically generate more heat, it is in a smaller box than its cousins.
 It is the smallest Xbox One ever, in fact, and nicely tucks away into an AV cabinet.

 On the rear there is a HDMI 2.0 output (with HDCP 2.2 support so it can handle the latest 4K content without limitations) plus a HDMI 1.4 input to put your Virgin Media or Sky+ box through the console, if that's what you're still using.
 This enables the Xbox One X to be the central hub of your home entertainment thanks to the built-in OneGuide electronic programme guide (EPG).
-Unfortunately, it still doesn't seem to work with the Sky Q box, nor 4K content from other devices, but there are still some out there who might want to plug their set-top-boxes into it.
+This won't work with the Sky Q box, nor 4K content from other devices, but over time we feel the whole 'hub' aspect of the Xbox has diluted and isn't used by many.

 Three USB 3.0 ports are on offer for connection to an external hard drive or two, or a keyboard.
-Ethernet internet connectivity is offered alongside dual-band Wi-Fi (802.11ac).
+Ethernet internet connectivity is offered alongside dual-band Wi-Fi (2.4/5Ghz 802.11ac).